-The best method for staying on top of email is not letting it live in your inbox.
+The best method for staying on top of decluttering emails is not letting them live in your inbox.
 Think of your inbox as a to-do list allowing only items that require further action to live there.
 For example, you’ve read the email but don’t have time to reply.
 Let it live in the inbox to act a reminder.
 If an email is for information only, which requires no response but should be retained, like medical records, create a home for such documents to live.
 With a system in place, your day-to-day inbox becomes manageable and older, important documents are exactly where they are supposed to be.
 No more digging!

 Got Gunk?
 The best way to clean your device’s screen is with a microfiber cloth.
 Use the same cloth, now slightly damp, to wipe down the keyboard, mouse, etc.